21 MUST KNOW TIPS: How To A Make Gel Polish Manicure Last

 subscribe to our YouTube channel for everything nails

-If you do, it will be more difficult to remove later and will cause lifting.
+If you do not wipe it off before curing, it will be more difficult to remove later and will cause lifting.

 Using a quality lamp will help with the curing time and process.
 Here's a helpful article about the best cure lamps for gel polish.